pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export class ReadonlyCorrectnessTableValue extends BooleanCorrectnessTableValue {
     constructor();
 }

+// Warning: (ae-missing-release-tag) "ReadonlyLitIvemIdRecord" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface ReadonlyLitIvemIdRecord {
+    // (undocumented)
+    readonly litIvemId: LitIvemId;
+}

+// Warning: (ae-missing-release-tag) "ReadonlyRankedLitIvemIdRecord" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface ReadonlyRankedLitIvemIdRecord {
+    // (undocumented)
+    readonly rankedLitIvemId: RankedLitIvemId;
+}

 // Warning: (ae-missing-release-tag) "ReadonlyRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)